divshot/docs/guides/builds.md

 # Builds and Environments

-Divshot.io works by creating an immutable snapshot of your application when you deploy it.
-This is called a **build**.
-A build encapsulates both the files for your application as well as the configuration you specified in your `divshot.json` file.
+<p class="lead">Divshot.io works by creating an immutable snapshot of your application when you deploy
+it.
+This is called a <b>build</b>.
+A build encapsulates both the files for your application as well as the configuration you specified in your <code>divshot.json</code> file.</p>

 Builds are frozen and immutable to give you maximum stability.
 Once a build is created it will never be changed, making it simple to roll back to a previous state if something goes